 Abiathar is a Windows-based level and tileinfo editor for Keen Dreams and Keen Galaxy.
 It was developed by Fleexy starting on January 10, 2014 and publicly released on Keen Day 2014.
-It continues to be updated and altered semi frequently.
-The current version being 2.8.5, as new features and functionality are added.
+It continues to be updated and altered semi frequently, as new features and functionality are added.
 Abiathar is very similar to The Omegamatic/Tom editor but contains many additional features.

 - 1 Innovations and Improvements

 - Tileinfo editing